NestedFP: High-Performance, Memory-Efficient Dual-Precision Floating Point Support for LLMs: Extended Kernel Evaluation

-Figure~\ref{fig:cutlass_nestedfp16_comparison} compares our method against the CUTLASS FP16 baseline across all 14 GEMM shapes for the four evaluated models: Llama 3.1 8B, Mistral Nemo, Phi-4, and Mistral Small.
-The matrix dimension $M$ is varied in increments of 32, ranging from 32 to 2048.
-Our results show that \name consistently incurs only moderate overhead across all GEMM configurations, with an average performance difference of 6.1\%.
-The per-graph average overhead ranges from 4.3\% to 7.2\%, demonstrating stable performance regardless of matrix shape.
-This consistency highlights the effectiveness of our kernel-level optimizations.
+Figure~\ref{fig:cutlass_nestedfp16_comparison} compares \name with the CUTLASS FP16 baseline across 14 $(N, K)$ GEMM shapes for four models: Llama 3.1 8B, Mistral Nemo, Phi-4, and Mistral Small.
+We vary $M$ from 32 to 2048 in increments of 32.
+Overall, \name incurs a moderate overhead, with an average of 6.38\% relative to the FP16 baseline.